Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Lower Bound on Greedy

-\begin{proof} Assume for simplicity that $B$ is divisible by $m$ and that the initial state is $s_0 = 0$.
-We construct an input sequence in successive phases. \begin{itemize} \item \textbf{first phase.} Issue $B/m$ items of size $m$.\\ Then, Issue a sequence of $B$ further items of size $1$. \item \textbf{even phases.} Issue $2B/m$ items of size $-m$.\\ Then, Issue a sequence of $2B$ further items of size $-1$. \item \textbf{odd phases.} Issue $2B/m$ items of size $m$.\\ Then, Issue a sequence of $2B$ further items of size $1$. \end{itemize} The greedy algorithm accepts the first $B/m$ items of the first phase and accepts the first $2B/m$ items of all phases afterwards.
-On the other hand, we consider the offline algorithm \OFF complementary of greedy: \OFF rejects the items accepted by greedy and vice versa. \OFF accepts $B$ items during the first phase and $2B$ items during all phases afterwards.
-Greedy therefore has a competitive ratio greater or equal than $m$ on each phase and the result follows. \end{proof}
+We construct an input sequence $\sigma$ in successive phases. \begin{itemize} \item \textbf{Phase 0.} Issue $d$ items of size $m'$ followed by a sequence of $B$ items of size $1$. \item \textbf{Odd phases.} Issue $2d$ items of size $-m'$ followed by a sequence of $2B$ items of size~$-1$. \item \textbf{Even phases.} Issue $2d$ items of size $m'$ followed by a sequence of $2B$ items of size $1$. \end{itemize} \GREEDY accepts the first $d$ items of phase $0$ and accepts the first $2d$ items of each phase afterwards.
+Now consider an (offline) algorithm \OFF that rejects the items accepted by \GREEDY and vice versa. \OFF accepts $B$ items during phase $0$ and $2B$ items in each phase afterwards.
+By summing up over all phases of $\sigma$, we obtain $\GREEDY(\sigma) = (B/d) \cdot \OFF(\sigma) = m' \cdot \OFF(\sigma) \leq m' \cdot \OPT(\sigma)$.